 Why is it necessary to have a 72-hour kit, aka Bug-out-Bag (BOB) for each person in your family?
 We are told that following a local disaster, it can take "at least" 3 days for help to arrive.
 FEMA tells us it could be longer.
 Survivors of Sandy, Katrina, and other disasters were on their own for days before help was able to arrive.
 So following an emergency, these kits are going to be your life-line until help arrives.
-What this means is if there is a large scare disaster and you are displaced out of your home, you are basically on your own for at least 3 days...and FEMA says, "likely longer".
-I personally recommend preparing your kits with 96 hours of supplies in mind.
+What this means is if there is a large scare disaster and you are displaced out of your home, you are basically on your own for at least 3 days...likely longer.
+I personally recommend preparing your kits with 96-hours of supplies in mind.
 Chances are, communities will combine resources and come up with suitable locations and start taking care of each other.
 In the meantime, you do not want to be sitting around wishing you had the basic necessities for your family.
 So, let's get these kits taken care of now.
 This is something only you can do for your family.
 Your kids are relying on you for this.
 Remember, it was not raining when Noah built the Ark.

 I want to start by saying everyone faces different potential emergencies.
 Some live in earthquake country, some live in hurricane country, and some live in tornado country.
 But no matter where you live, mother nature is always in charge, and there are always potential threats.
 Check the map below to see what kind of emergencies you need to plan for, and then build your kit with this in mind.
 Also, remember that every family has unique and individual needs.
 So, I encourage you to tailor your kits to fit the specific needs of your family.
 While our kits may not be perfect, they are much better than what the average person has...which is nothing.